SkipPharaoh/PersonalWebsite/src/content/work/Russian-Invasion.md

 img: /assets/stock-5.jpg
 img_alt: War machinery in the desert
 description: |
-  This is a Python data visualization project aimed at depicting the current equipment loss associated with the Russian invasion of Ukraine.
+  This is a Python data visualization project aimed at depicting the current equipment loss associated with the Russian invasion of Ukraine
 tags:
   - Dashboards
   - Statistics